ugraveknight/Healslut-Master/README.md

 in order to use the punishment and reward buttons, you have to fill out the corresponding [Name] Rules.txt, [Name] Rewards.txt, and [Name] Punishments.txt.
-Each time you press the reward button, the program will read the first line in the rewards file. you can include any number of the following commands in any given line, but they must be seperated by the comma(,).
-Do not include spaces unless necessary for filenames or sentances.
+Each time you press the reward button, the program will read the first line in the rewards file. you can include any number of the following commands in any given line, but they must be separated by the comma(,).
+Do not include spaces unless necessary for filenames or sentences.
 When you reach the end of the file, it starts over from the top.

 	---  $playsound [audio file.mp3]